 Preheat oven to 375 ͦ, Grease small casserole dish with butter.
 In medium bowl, gently toss potato slices with salt, pepper and garlic.
 Place a layer of potato slices in prepared dish.
 Sprinkle with generous amount of cheese.
 Repeat with another layer of potatoes and more cheese.
 Top with remaining Potatoes.

 Pour wine and milk over layered potatoes.
 Sprinkle the top with remaining cheese.
-Cover the dish with foil and back an additional 15 to 20 min. or until it's top is golden brown.
+Cover the dish with foil and bake for 30 to 40 minutes.
+Then, uncover and bake for an additional 15 to 20 mins. or until it’s top is golden brown.
 Serve immediately.

 From Anne Hoyt of Leelanau Cheese